Mathile Family Foundation

 Key Takeaways for Grant Writers

-- Geographic restrictions are strict - must serve Greater Dayton area
+- Geographic restrictions are strict - must serve Greater Dayton area, with priority given to Montgomery County organisations

-- Foundation emphasizes "meaningful collaborations" - partnership approaches may be favored
+- Foundation emphasises "meaningful collaborations" - partnership approaches may be favoured

 - Online application portal streamlines the process